motech/modules/docs/source/hindi_transliteration.rst

 #################

-The Hindi Transliteration module exposes an OSGi service :code:`org.motechproject.transliteration.hindi.service.TransliterationService` to transliterate English words to Hindi.
+The Hindi Transliteration module exposes an OSGi service :code:`org.motechproject.transliteration.hindi.service.TransliterationService` which allows to transliterate English words to Hindi.
 The service provides the following API:

 - :code:`String transliterate(String data)` - transliterates the provided English string to Hindi.